 Have you considered setting up your own home gym?
 There are many reasons why you would want to have a home gym of your own.
-For one, you’ve probably had it with the traffic – going to and from the gym takes up more time than that spent doing your workouts.
+You’ve probably had it with the traffic – going to and from the gym takes up more time than spent doing your workouts.

-Perhaps your trainer isn’t really professional in the fitness centre, and maybe you’re tired of waiting your turn for the treadmill and other gym equipments.
-Maybe you have small children and finding a babysitter to look after them while you are at the gym is really very difficult.
+Perhaps your trainer isn’t very professional at the fitness center, and maybe you’re tired of waiting your turn for the treadmill and other gym equipment.
+Maybe you have small children and finding a babysitter to look after them while you are at the gym is really difficult.

-At the same time, you shouldn’t make the mistake of overspending on the fitness equipment and even buying those that you hardly ever use in the first place.
+At the same time, when building your home gym you shouldn’t make the mistake of overspending on fitness equipment and buying things that you hardly ever use in the first place.

-- Dumbbells: There are literally hundreds of exercises you can perform with your dumbbells.
-So, they are the most basic equipments you would need for your home gym.
+- Dumbbells: There are literally hundreds of exercises you can perform with dumbbells.
+They are the most basic equipment you would need for your home gym.
 When buying dumbbells, look for those that are hex shaped and have a black rubber coating.
-They last long and are very comfortable for working out with.
-You should have dumbbells in different weight ranges, so that they can suit different exercises.
-As you gain in strength, you should progressively increase the weight of the dumbbells in your gym.
+They last the longest and are very comfortable to work out with.
+You should have dumbbells in different weight ranges so that they can suit different exercises.
+As you gain strength, you should progressively increase the weight of the dumbbells you use in your gym.

-- Treadmill: Treadmills are expensive, but they are among the most important exercise equipments that you will buy for your home gym.
+- Treadmill: Treadmills are expensive, but they are among the most important exercise equipment that you will buy for your home gym.
 You are in control of your cardio workouts when you have a treadmill at home.
-You can set the pace of your run, increase or decrease the pace as you see fit.
-You can measure the distance, speed and time of the run.
-You can even check your pulse rate while running on the treadmill.
-You can add resistance to your workout by setting the treadmill at an incline.
-A typical treadmill costs between Rs.
+You can set the pace of your run and increase or decrease the pace as you see fit.
+You can also easily measure the distance, speed and time of the run.
+On most treadmills, you can even check your pulse rate while running.
+Add resistance to your workout by setting the treadmill at an incline.
+A typical treadmill is an investment, costing between Rs.
 35,000 and Rs.
 60,000.

-- Pull-up bar: There are so many different exercises that you can perform with a pull up bar, it’s not just for pull ups.
-You can attach resistance bands to the pull up bar, for example, and perform several different workout routines.
-Of course, pull ups are the best exercises for the back, so should not be neglected.
-Make sure that the pull up bar that you buy fits well into the doorway of your home gym.
+- Pull-up Bar: There are so many different exercises that you can perform with a pull-up bar.
+You can attach resistance bands to the pull-up bar, for example, and perform several different workout routines using the bands.
+Of course, pull-ups are the best exercises for the back and should not be neglected.
+Make sure that the pull-up bar that you buy fits well into the doorway of your home gym for safety.

 - Rings: Take your workouts to a whole different level with rings.
 You can perform a range of body weight exercises with rings.
 They are perfect for strengthening the core and increasing flexibility.
 When looking for a pair of rings, buy one that is lightweight and easy to grip.

-- Jump rope: Like most kids, you’ve probably jumped rope as a kid.
+- Jump Rope: Like most kids, you’ve probably jumped rope when you were growing up.
 But don’t dismiss the jump rope as child’s play.
 It is not as easy as it looks, and gives you a terrific cardio workout.
 Jump ropes are very inexpensive.
 You can buy a very decent jump rope for under Rs.
 500. Just buy something that is lightweight and durable and will last you for years.

-- Medicine ball: Medicine balls are terrific fitness equipments as they allow you to perform a range of plyometric exercises.
-They are great for strengthening the core.
-You can perform several abdominal exercises with them.
-When looking for a medicine ball, buy one that is reasonably lightweight, and soft, as that would help with your workouts.
-Medicine balls are about speed and power, they don’t have to be too heavy.
+- Medicine Ball: Medicine balls are a terrific piece of fitness equipment as they allow you to perform a range of plyometric exercises.
+They are great for strengthening the core and you can perform several different abdominal exercises with them.
+When looking for a medicine ball, buy one that is reasonably lightweight and soft, as that will help with your workouts.
+Medicine ball exercises are about speed and power so they don’t have to be too heavy.

 - Plyo-box: A plyo-box is a simple wooden box that you can jump on to build explosive power and speed.
-You can use these boxes for perform bench dips, squats and other exercises, not necessarily only those that involve jumping.
+You can also use these boxes to perform bench dips, squats and other exercises, not only those that involve jumping.
 Plyo-boxes shouldn’t cost much.
-You can have them made by a local carpenter if you like.
+You can have them made by a local carpenter as an affordable custom option.

 - Barbells: Barbells are the most essential equipment for your home gym.
-They are similar to free weights such as dumbbells except that they add stabilization and coordination to your routines.
+They are similar to free weights except they add stabilization and coordination to your routines.

 When looking for barbells, select those that are sturdy and not too expensive.
 The bar should be thick enough to give you a good grip, but not too thick.